Sayakdutt/Django-Authentication-System/README.md

 ✅ Django Dashboard code <br>
 ✅ How to change password in django <br>
 ✅ How to reset password in django <br>
-✅Why do we use CSRF token in Django? <br>
+✅ Why do we use CSRF token in Django? <br>

 ## Features :fire: